The main four instruments are undoubtedly:but there is also amazing content on others which must not be missed, including:

 John Thompson's Guqin website.

-Holy crap amazing list of Guqin pieces by the guy for MP3 download! www.silkqin.com/06hear.htm
+Holy crap amazing list of Guqin pieces by the guy for MP3 download! www.silkqin.com/06hear.htm And the explanations are insane.
+What a dude.
+Ciro Santilli's hero.

-Download all mp3:
+Download all MP3:

 wget -r -np -l 1 -A mp3 http://www.silkqin.com/06hear.htm

-Ciro Santilli Contacted John by email in 2019 telling him to put his stuff on YouTube and offering help, and he replied, but nothing came of it unfrotunately.
+Ciro Santilli Contacted John by email in 2019 telling him to put his stuff on YouTube and offering help, and he replied, but nothing came of it unfortunately.
 Edit: he uploaded a bunch of videos of him playing live in 2020! www.youtube.com/user/silkqin/videos

 John focuses on playing the tunes in a "historically informed performance", in particular using silk strings rather than metal ones which are used by most modern artists: www.silkqin.com/08anal/hip.htm